 Pain and suffering awards cover non-economic losses.
-However, pain and suffering is a very real thing for people who have been hurt in car accidents.
-In this blog we look at how is pain and suffering determined in Maryland car accidents.
+However, pain and suffering is a very real things for people who have been hurt in car accidents.
+In this blog, we look at how is pain and suffering determined in Maryland car accidents.

 What Factors Influence Pain and Suffering After a Car Crash?

-- How severe was the pain and suffering?
+- How severe were the pain and suffering?

 - How long did the pain and suffering last?

 - How did the pain and suffering impact the victim’s life?

 - What effect will it have on the victim’s future?

 It’s also important to know what constitutes pain and suffering.

 Suing for Pain and Suffering in Maryland Car Accident Cases

 The number of damages awarded in a Maryland car accident case will vary depending on the nature and severity of the injuries and damage involved.

 Damages commonly claimed after car accidents are hospital and surgery bills, other medical costs, including the cost of physical therapy, loss of earnings during any time the injury forced you out of work, and the cost of any medical treatments reasonably likely be needed in the future.